the-turing-way/the-turing-way/book/website/ethical-research/self-reflection/sr-prompts.md

 ## Questions about my data

-- Who isn't included in the data I have collected or am using second-hand?
+- Who isn't included in the data I have collected or reusing an existing dataset?
 - When and where was this data created?
 - What were the dominant beliefs at the time?
 - What do you know about the people who created this data?